 Whoppers: History’s Most Outrageous Lies and Liars by Christine Seifert

 I read this nonfiction book aloud to my kids — it was SO fun because it prompted great discussion and interaction.
 They couldn’t believe that people would make up such outrageous lies.
 Learn these incredible wild whoppers — from people you’ve heard of like Charles Ponzi to people you’ve never heard of like George Psalmanazar who convinced people he was a native from his made-up island of Formosa.
 It’s book best for middle grade to YA readers.

 Wild Boy: The Real Life of the Savage of Aveyron by Mary Losure

 Based on a true story, this is a historical recounting of a wild boy the early 1800s found in France.
 I found the life fascinating as the author takes us on the journey of his life.
-He’s studied as a beast, less than person.
+He’s studied as a beast, less than a person.
 In fact, scientists of the time believed he was not a human but something other.
 This book will make you think.

 365 Days of Wonder: Mr. Browne’s Book of Precepts by R. J. Palacio

 If you’re like us and love quotes, this is the book for you.
-Even if you haven’t read the book Wonder, you will still find the quotes ch chosen n here (precepts) meaningful and thought-provoking from Anne Frank, Martin Luther King Jr., Confucius, Goethe, Sappho—and over 100 readers of Wonder who sent R. J. Palacio their own precepts.
+Even if you haven’t read the book Wonder, you will still find the quotes here (precepts) meaningful and thought-provoking from Anne Frank, Martin Luther King Jr., Confucius, Goethe, Sappho—and over 100 readers of Wonder who sent R. J. Palacio their own precepts.